-This notice summarizes the waste characterization processes EPA evaluated and EPA's proposed approval.
-As required by the 40 CFR 194.8, at the end of a 45-day comment period EPA will evaluate public comments, address relevant public comments in the final inspection report, and issue the final report and an approval letter to the DOE Carlsbad Field Office (CBFO).
-INL CCP is currently authorized to characterize TRU waste, however, INL CCP waste is not eligible for disposal at WIPP until EPA issues an approval letter to DOE.
+This notice summarizes the waste characterization processes EPA evaluated, the “tier” EPA assigned to each waste characterization process component, and the TRU waste categories proposed for approval.
+As required by the 40 CFR 194.8 changes promulgated in July 2004, at the end of a 45-day comment period EPA will evaluate public comments received, finalize the report responding to the relevant public comments, and issue the final report and an approval letter to DOE's Carlsbad Field Office.
+Waste that is characterized by the SRS CCP is not eligible for disposal at WIPP until EPA formally grants its approval.

 FOR FURTHER INFORMATION CONTACT: